Pomo: Basket weaving tradition

 Pomo baskets made by Pomo Indian women of Northern California are recognized worldwide for their exquisite appearance, range of technique, fineness of weave, and diversity of form and use.
 While women mostly made baskets for cooking, storing food, and religious ceremonies, Pomo men also made baskets for fishing weirs, bird traps, and baby baskets.

 Making the baskets required great skill and knowledge in collecting and preparing the needed materials.
-Materials for weaving baskets changed with the seasons and years, so did the materials used for the baskets.
+Materials for weaving baskets changed with the seasons and years.
 The Pomo usually covered a basket completely with the vivid red feathers of the pileated woodpecker until the surface resembled the smoothness of the bird itself.
-With the feathers, 30-50 to every inch, beads were fastened to the basket's border and hung pendants of polished abalone shell from the basket itself.
+With the feathers, 30–50 to every inch, beads were fastened to the basket's border and hung pendants of polished abalone shell from the basket itself.
 Pomo women sometimes spent months or years making such gift baskets.

 The materials used to make the baskets—including, but not limited to, swamp canes, saguaro cactuses, rye grass, black ash, willow shoots, sedge roots, the bark of redbud, the root of bulrush, and the root of the gray pine—were harvested annually.
 After being picked, the materials are dried, cleaned, split, soaked, and dyed.
 Sometimes the materials are also boiled over a fire and set in the sun to dry.

 Women traditionally wove Pomo baskets with great care and technique.
 The three different techniques of Pomo basket weaving are plaiting, coiling, and twining.
 One drying method was wrapping maiden fern in blue clay and placing underground for several days.
 This prevented fading in the sun or when cooking mush.

 There are many different designs that are woven into the baskets that signify different cultural meanings.
 For example, the Dau is a pattern woven into a basket by creating a small change in the stitching to create a small opening between two stitches.
 The Dau is the design that is also called the Spirit Door.
 This Spirit Door allows good spirits to come and circulate inside of the basket while the good or bad spirits are released.

 Although baskets were made for decorating homes and as gifts, they were centrally used in Pomo daily life as well.
 Basket weaving is considered sacred to the Pomo tribe and baskets were produced for a variety of purposes.
 Pomo children were cradled in baskets, acorns (a major food staple to the Pomo) were harvested in great conical burden baskets, and food was stored, cooked, and served in baskets—some even being watertight.
 There were even "baskets" that were made as boats to be pushed by men to carry women across rivers.